oleksiiLevchenko727/aqa-inforce-oleksii/readme.md

 npm install
 Install Playwright browsers:
 npx playwright install
-setup create on the root .env file, base on data from .env.example
+Set up creation on the root .env file, based on data from .env.example

 Test Functionality
-This project covers end-to-end, integration, and validation testing for the hotel booking system.
+This project covers end-to-end integration and validation testing for the hotel booking system.
 UI tests are executed sequentially to verify the booking forms functionality and validation rules.
 API tests failing: Verify that the Admin and User APIs are available.
 Check authentication credentials and tokens.